- Reference Number: HEY-787/2022

 Some pregnant women find they get a lot of headaches.
 A brisk walk may be all you need, as well as a little more regular rest and relaxation.
 Although it is wise to avoid drugs in pregnancy, paracetamol, taken according to the dosage instructions, is generally considered safe.

-Information on Gynaecology Services at Hull and East Yorkshire Hospitals NHS Trust can be found at:
+Information on Gynaecology Services at Hull University Teaching Hospitals NHS Trust can be found at:

-Information on Maternity Services at Hull and East Yorkshire Hospitals NHS Trust can be found at:
+Information on Maternity Services at Hull University Teaching Hospitals NHS Trust can be found at: